Research into preventing and diagnosing breast cancer

+This is called nipple aspiration.
 The nipple aspiration test gets samples of breast fluid from the milk ducts.
-The fluid in the ducts is in direct contact with the cells lining the breast ducts and lobules.
+The fluid in the tubes of the breast (the ducts) is in direct contact with the cells lining the breast ducts and lobules.
 This lining is a common area for breast cancer to develop.
 The doctor or nurse takes fluid from the nipple using a similar pump to the one used to express milk when breast feeding.

-For an intraductal lavage the doctor puts some anaesthetic on your nipple and then puts a very thin tube into one of the milk ducts of the breast.
+Doctors call this intraductal lavage.
+The doctor puts some anaesthetic on your nipple and then puts a very thin tube into one of the milk ducts of the breast.
 They put some saline (salt water) fluid into the tube and then take it out again with a syringe.
 The fluid washes around the duct and contains some of the cells that line the ducts.

-If you have a duct endoscopy the doctor puts some anaesthetic cream on your nipple and then puts a very fine flexible tube with a light and magnifying lens into a breast duct.
+Doctors call this duct endoscopy.
+The doctor puts some anaesthetic cream on your nipple and then puts a very fine flexible tube with a light and magnifying lens into a breast duct.
 The doctor can look at the cells and also take samples of fluid.

 Trials are looking into how reliable these types of intraductal screening might be in picking up DCIS or breast cancer or whether it could help to decide a woman's risk of developing breast cancer in the future.
 These trials are listed on our clinical trials database.
 Go to the advanced clinical trials search and choose 'breast' from the drop down list of cancer types and 'tests for diagnosis' from the trial type dropdown list.